10 Best Freelancer Websites for Logo Design

 Developed specifically for logo design work, Logo Arena connects clients to a crowdsource environment for service delivery.

-The client scopes out the logo design, and then it gets entered into the provider arena as a contest.
-The contest spells out the rules to the participants of what to produce.
+The client scopes out the logo design, and then it enters the provider arena as a contest.
+The contest spells out the rules for what to produce to the participants.
 The client then gets to choose the best logo design from a contestant as the winner.

 If the client doesn’t feel a blind contest meets their needs, Logo Arena staff can help narrow the contest to hand-picked designers for the competition.